enel-gdh-educational/katacoda-scenarios/docker/part2/step2.md

 The second way to create a volume is while bringing up a container.
 This could be done by declaring a volume mount in the "docker run" command.

-Let's try to create and run a new container from the "simple_api_img" Docker image that we previously built, but this time adding the -v volume_name:/path/in/container option that creates the volume with the requested name and mounts it on the requested path of the container.
+Let's try to create and run a new container from the *simple_api_img* Docker image that we previously built, but this time adding the *-v volume_name:/path/in/container* option that creates the volume with the requested name and mounts it on the requested path of the container.
 Again, if we didn't specify the volume name then a random hash will be used instead by the Docker host.
 Specifying the name, instead, we can also use an already existent volume.